Johnny Depp vs. The Sun- The Legal Issues Surrounding Defamation

 This raises many issues with defamation law in that many people who suffer reputational damage are put off by facing, sometimes, large corporations with “deeper pockets” or otherwise do not have the funds to be able to fight to repair their reputation.
 However, it is often these people that suffer the most.
 At Griffin Law we have experience in successfully resolving cases of libel and slander, including working on numerous cases with Mr Depp’s junior Counsel, and we are happy to discuss your options in the event that you have suffered serious harm as a result of damage to your reputation.

-Griffin Law is a niche firm of innovative, proactive, tenacious and commercially-minded lawyers.
+Griffin Law is a dispute resolution firm comprising innovative, proactive, tenacious and commercially-minded lawyers.
 We pride ourselves on our close client relationships, which are uniquely enhanced by our transparent fee guarantee and a commitment to share the risks of litigation.
-If you have any specific questions regarding defamation, please email email@example.com or call 01732 52 59 23.
+If you have any specific questions regarding a dispute, please email email@example.com or call 01732 52 59 23.

 GRIFFIN LAW – TRANSPARENT FEES.
 TENACIOUS LAWYERS.
 TRUSTED PARTNERS.

 © Griffin Law Limited, 2022.
 All rights reserved.
 Nothing in this document constitutes any form of legal advice upon which any person can place any form of reliance of any kind whatsoever.
 We expressly disclaim, and you hereby irrevocably agree to waive, all or any liability of any kind whatsoever, whether in contract, tort or otherwise, to you or any other person who may read or otherwise come to learn of anything covered or referred to in this document.
 In the event that you wish to take any action in connection with the subject matter of this document, you should obtain legal advice before doing so.